AgathaZareth/Capstone_Project/README.md

 # Introduction

 Intuitively, it makes sense that the performance of the team as a whole is more important than individual players themselves, we are all familiar with the idiom "greater than the sum of its parts" and baseball teams are no exception.
-This notebook will provide an understanding of how a teams cumulative statistics influence the percentage of wins in their regular season games.
-With this inferentail understanding there is also predictive capabilities, that is to say, the be able to take in the statistics of a team, then to *predict* that teams win percentage for their regular season.
+This notebook will provide an understanding of how a team's cumulative statistics influence the percentage of wins in their regular season games.
+With this inferential understanding there are also predictive capabilities, that is to say, the ability to take in the statistics of a team, then to *predict* that teams win percentage for their regular season.
 The effectiveness of this predictive model will be measured by how well it predicts win percentages in a test set; a set that I have the answers for but the model does not.

 The insight provided by the inferential aspects will guide my recruitment recommendations and the predictive ability will test the new rosters potential win percentage.